Geometric G-functions and Atypicality: Realizing -functions

 and obtain a $K$-linear map

 As we saw in \autoref{uniquereplem}, the target of $\eta$ is naturally a $1$-dimensional free module over $\widehat{\mathcal{O}}_{S,(s_{0})}$, and so we may define $\Gamma$ as the composition

 Before turning to the proof of (i), we briefly explain why the image consists of $G$-functions.
-The point is that, within the degree-$w$ cohomology of the complex (\ref{algUScomp}), the each relative form $\omega$ is represented by $h \frac{dz_{2} \cdots dz_{\mu}}{z_{2} \cdots z_{\mu}}$, where $h$ is a function algebraic over a rational function field; in particular, the power series $h^{q}$ in the coordinates $z_{1}, \hdots, z_{\mu}$ representing $h$ at $q$ is algebraic over a rational function field.
+The point is that, within the degree-$w$ cohomology of the complex (\ref{algUScomp}), each relative form $\omega$ is represented by $h \frac{dz_{2} \cdots dz_{\mu}}{z_{2} \cdots z_{\mu}}$, where $h$ is a function algebraic over a rational function field; in particular, the power series $h^{q}$ in the coordinates $z_{1}, \hdots, z_{\mu}$ representing $h$ at $q$ is algebraic over a rational function field.
 The calculation of \autoref{uniquereplem}, which we will see again in the proof of (i), computes $\Gamma(\omega)$ as the $\mu$\emph{-diagonal} of $h^{q}$, i.e., the power series in one variable $t = z_{1} \cdots z_{\mu}$ obtained by keeping all terms $a \, z_{1}^{e_{1}} \cdots z_{\mu}^{e_{\mu}}$ with $e_{1} = \cdots = e_{\mu}$ and discarding the others.
-It is known (c.f. \cite[I, \S4.2]{zbMATH00041964} and the discussion on pg.
-965 of \cite{zbMATH06275362}) that any function obtained in this way is a $G$-function, which Andr\'e himself uses in his proof in \cite[IX, \S4.4]{zbMATH00041964}.
+It is known \cite[I, \S4.2]{zbMATH00041964} that any function obtained in this way is a $G$-function, which Andr\'e himself uses in his proof in \cite[IX, \S4.4]{zbMATH00041964}.

 \begin{proof}[Proof of (i):]